jtw10/binder/README.md

 APP_ID=xxxx<br>
 STORAGE_BUCKET=xxxx<br>

+Run `npm install` in your command line to install dependencies in the local node_modules folder.

-Run `expo start` in your command line.
+Run `expo start` in your command line to start the app.

 ## Contributers